NixOS/nix.dev/source/tutorials/module-system/module-system.md

 This option generates the final result to be used elsewhere, which in this case is `generate.script`.

-Options have the ability to depend on other options, making it possible to build more useful abstractions.
+Options can depend on other options, making it possible to build more useful abstractions.

 Here, the plan is for the `generate.script` option to use the values of `generate.requestParams` as arguments to the `map` command.